Hs918131/linkedin-bot-ConnectRequest/README.md

 # LINKEDIN-BOT
-A linkedin-bot which automatically accepts all the connection invitations.
+A linkedin-bot which automate the connection request to connections on LinkedIn

 ## Running it locally on your machine